bergercookie/awesome-albert-plugins/README.md

 work in progress and we're in the process of migrating the plugins to abide to the new Albert API.

-Currently the following plugins have been migrated:
+Currently the following plugins have been migrated to the v0.5 API (5/34):

 - Remmina
 - Emoji Picker
+- Bluetooth
+- Pulse Audio
+- IP Show

 ## Demos